OpenStackweb/openinfrasummitasia2024/src/pages/content-pages/travel-information.md

 To check if you need Visa to visit South Korea, Visit Visa Navigator on [visa.go.kr](https://visa.go.kr/).

+If you need a visa invitation letter to attend the event, please [follow this link](https://openstack.dooray.com/share/pages/fQ5wJlvuRZuRWuKZIvMARw).

 #### \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

 #### Hotels & Transportation